bluwy/website/src/posts/2023-01-01-no-one-asked-for-your-age/index.md

 > I only found my company when I was 30.

-It's a skill to cope with it, but it stays at the back of one's mind, often negatively.
-It skews the value of the achievement, instead of what it is at face value.
+It's a skill to cope with it, but it stays aback of one's mind, often negatively.
+It skews the significance of the achievement, instead of what it is at face value.

 That is not to say you shouldn't share your age, if someone asked.
 But it is a number that doesn't need to be presented as pride.